kafousis/spring-vuejs-auth/README.md

 ./gradlew bootRun
 ```

-> The applicaton is available at http://localhost:8080/spring-vuejs-prototype
+> The application is available at http://localhost:8080/spring-vuejs-prototype